Rifaximin: Other uses

+Veterinary uses

+Rifaximin is used to treat cattle mastitis intramammarily and post-partum metritis intrauterinally.

 Special caution

-Patients should avoid Rifaximin usage if they are allergic to Rifabutin, Rifampin and Rifapentine.
-It may cause attenuated vaccines (such as typhoid vaccine) to not work well.
-Health care professionals should be informed about its usage before having any immunizations.
-Pregnant or breastfeeding women should avoid taking it as it is a pregnancy category C drug and can harm the foetus.
-Cautious use is required in individuals with cirrhosis of the liver who have a Child-Pugh score of class C severity.
+People should avoid rifaximin if they are allergic either rifabutin, rifampin, or rifapentine.
+It may cause attenuated vaccines (such as typhoid vaccine) not to work well.
+Health-care professionals should be informed about its usage before giving immunizations.
+Pregnant or breastfeeding women should avoid rifaximin: it can harm the fetus.
+Caution is required in people with cirrhosis who have a Child–Pugh score of C.

 Side effects

 Rifaximin has an excellent safety profile due to its lack of systemic absorption.
-Clinical trials did not show any serious adverse events while using the drug.
+Clinical trials did not show any serious adverse events while using rifaximin.
 There were no deaths while using it in the clinical trials.

-The most common side effects includes nausea, stomach pain, dizziness, fatigue, headaches, muscle tightening and joint pain.
+The most common side effects include nausea, stomach pain, dizziness, fatigue, headaches, muscle tightening, and joint pain.
 It may also cause reddish discoloration of urine.

-The most serious side effects of Rifaximin are:
+The most serious side effects of rifaximin are: